Labfolder - Migrating from a Previous Installation

 Migration Process

-The process consists of three unrelated migrations:
+The process consists of the three unrelated migrations:

 1. Connect the Kubernetes environment to the previous MySQL database.
 If possible, stop the previous Labfolder docker containers and back up the database before proceeding;